ashmind/mirrorsharp/README.md

 ### Client

-TODO: this library is not published yet.

 Use one of the following:

 - `npm install mirrorsharp --save`
-- `bower install mirrorsharp --save`
+- `bower install mirrorsharp --save` (TODO: this is not available yet)

 #### CSS
 If you are using LESS, CSS references can be done automatically by including `mirrorsharp/mirrorsharp.less`.
 Otherwise, make sure to include the following: